aofarrel/glossarpy/README.md

 # glossarpy
- Generate plaintext or reStructuredText (RST) glossaries/dictionaries for documentation with Python.
+ Generate plaintext or Sphinx-flavored reStructuredText (RST) glossaries/dictionaries for documentation with Python.
 When output is set to RST, glossarpy will automatically give each entry an internal link, allowing for easy cross-referencing within and outside the glossary it generates.
 Links to external URLs are also supported.

 ## Usage
  `pip install glossarpy`